evilcyber.com

 But Dr. Havas peculiar use of science, its processes and the value we place on them doesn’t end here.

-Whenever I post a video or article on the subjects of nutrition, fitness and all the rest, I try to give you links to the very research that backs my opinions.
-Due to the highly technical nature of these papers those aren’t exactly easy reading, but they are there, open to your scrutiny.
+Whenever I post a video or article on the subjects of nutrition, fitness and all the rest, I try to give you links to the research that backs my opinions.
+Due to their highly technical nature these papers aren’t easy reading, but they are there, open to your scrutiny.

 To see my point, we have to watch another of Dr. Havas’ videos: